SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Currently only one comment of an origin can be added to the different panels.

 Location tab
 ^^^^^^^^^^^^

-To add a comment value to the information panel of the Location tab, the following configuration can be used (:file:`scolv.cfg`):
+To add an origin comment value to the information panel of the Location tab, configure display paramters in scolv.
+Example (:file:`scolv.cfg`):

 .. code-block:: sh